All Products

 • You can execute the SELECT * FROM pg_subscription; statement to view the subscriptions of your entire database system.

-• You can append a subscription parameter to the name of the publication by using a WITH clause.
+• You can use the WITH clause to append a subscription parameter to the name of the publication on the database of the publisher.
 For more information, see CREATE SUBSCRIPTION.